Using Astrometry to Break Degeneracies in Stellar Surface Mapping: FORWARD MODEL

-For an equatorial observer ($\beta = 0$), the astrometric kernel exactly describes the relative weighting of spherical harmonics to the astrometric signal because the Wigner-D matrix in Equation \ref{eq: ipp} is an identity matrix.
-The kernel terms in Equation \ref{eq: k_summary} illustrate that astrometric measurements of a star viewed equatorially ($\beta = 0$) probe independent spherical harmonics; the x direction probes odd-order harmonics, while the y direction probes even-order harmonics.
-However, when a star is inclined, the kernel terms for each degree $l$ are mixed among orders \(m \in \{ -l \dots l \} \) within each \(l\) as $(\mathbf{k}^h_{l})' = C^l_\beta \mathbf{k}^h_l$, where $C^l_\beta$ is an inclination dependent Wigner-D matrix.
-The matrix $B_\beta^h$, which is derived in Appendix \ref{ap: rot}, captures this and is visualized in Figure \ref{fig: rot_kern}.
-Because mixing is applied separately per degree $l$, even degrees $l > 2$ with zero-valued kernel terms remain zero after mixing and are unobservable.
-Likewise, for photometry, odd-degree harmonics remain unobservable.
+When a star is inclined, the kernel terms for each degree $l$ are mixed among orders \(m \in \{ -l \dots l \} \) within each \(l\) as $(\mathbf{k}^h_{l})' = d^l(-\beta)\, \mathbf{k}^h_l$, where $d^l(-\beta)$ is the small Wigner-d matrix.
+The matrix $B_\beta^h$, which is derived in Appendix \ref{ap: rot}, captures this and is visualized in Figure \ref{fig: general}.
+Because mixing is applied separately per degree $l$, even-degree $l > 2$ harmonics with zero-valued kernel terms remain zero after mixing and are unobservable.
+Likewise, for photometry, odd-degree $l > 1$ harmonics remain unobservable.
 Consequently, astrometry and photometry remain complementary when the star is inclined.

-However, as described in \citet{cowan}, because of this mixing by $C^l_\beta$, for an odd-degree $l$, all order $m$ reweighted kernel terms in the vector $(\mathbf{k}^h_{l})'$ are non-zero.
+However, as described in \citet{cowan}, because of this mixing by $d^l(-\beta)$, for an odd-degree $l$, all order $m$ reweighted kernel terms in the vector $(\mathbf{k}^h_{l})'$ are non-zero.
 Thus, the corresponding spherical harmonics are observable when the star is at an interior inclination $\beta \in ( 0, \pi/2 )$.
 As a result, a larger number of spherical harmonics contribute to the astrometric or photometric signal when the star is inclined, and we retrieve more information about the stellar surface.
 We discuss the implications of this result for mapping the surface below in Section \ref{sec: nullspace}.

+For the polar observer $\beta = \pi/2$, all but the $m = \pm 1$ harmonics are weighted to zero.
+Figure \ref{fig: general} shows the kernel values for this case: only the $|m|=1$ column is non-zero, and the x and y kernels are identical up to a sign, reflecting the circular symmetry of the signal.